 Samsung watch 4 is sleeker than Fitbit Sense.
 Below, we list some fundamental differences between a Fitbit Sense and a Samsung Watch 4, in terms of display and appearance:

 - Samsung watch 4 weighs 30.3 g and a Fitbit Sense weighs 48.2 g.
 A Fitbit Sense is almost 60% heavier than a Samsung Watch 4, in terms of the weight of the watch.
-That is a huge difference in weights of the two watches.

 - Samsung watch 4 has a better density of pixels at 455 ppi vs 301 ppi of Fitbit Sense